About the Whistleblowing Advice Line

 If you disclose information about wrongdoing the law protects you from being treated unfairly or losing your job.

-A disclosure qualifies for protection if you are a worker and you disclose something about an organisation.
+A disclosure qualifies for protection if you're a worker and you disclose something about an organisation.

-A disclosure must be about something that affects the general public such as:
+A disclosure must be about something that affects the general public, like: